GSA/open-gsa-redesign/_apidocs/entity-api.md

 ## Overview
 The Entity Management API will allow users to request Public Entity Information based on various optional request parameters.
-The response will be provided in the JSON format in a paginated manner
+The response will be provided in the JSON format in a paginated manner.

 <p><small><a href="#">Back to top</a></small></p>